axelpey/axelpey.github.io/_projects/gpt-x-twitter-cc-denial.md

 - Paper: [Download]({% link assets/pdf/CS_224C_Final_Paper.pdf %})
 - Poster: [Download]({% link assets/pdf/poster-xpo-cs224c-project.pdf %})

 Understanding the impact of climate change activism on how people conceive the issue is a crucial issue to make sure we correctly fight climate change.
+In fact, it's such a pressing issue that [a peer-reviewed paper](https://doi.org/10.1002/wcc.683) ranting about the lack of work done on it was published in 2021.

 I used AI to study how climate change denialism evolves on Twitter during major activism events.